- Biological Inventions

 There has been limited judicial consideration of how patent law applies to pharmaceutical inventions in India.
 Little specific guidance is available to patent examiners in assessing whether a particular pharmaceutical invention satisfies the requirements for patentability.
 The absence of judicial guidance in this area is problematic.

 Indian Patent Office has published the Draft Guidelines on Pharmaceutical Patents to assist Indian patent examiners and patent applicants/patent agents in applying the Patents Act and Patent Rules to pharmaceutical inventions so that the Examiners and the Controllers adopt consistently uniform standards of examination.
-According to the Controller, a number of issues pertaining to product patenting are becoming clear through the decision of the Courts and therefore there is a need to develop such guidelines incorporating the analysis of Courts, for examination of pharmaceutical patents.
+According to the Controller, a number of issues pertaining to product patenting are becoming clear through the decision of the Courts, and therefore there is a need to develop such guidelines incorporating the analysis of Courts, for the examination of pharmaceutical patents.
 These Guidelines are available over here.

-The Guidelines is intended as a reference guide for examiners/patent applicants/patent agents on all aspects of patent practice, including: search and examination procedure, interpretation and application of the requirements of patentability under Indian law and relevant procedural provisions of the Patent Act, and practice and procedures in connection with patent applications filed under the PCT.
+The Guidelines is intended as a reference guide for examiners/patent applicants/patent agents on all aspects of patent practice, including search and examination procedure, interpretation and application of the requirements of patentability under Indian law and relevant procedural provisions of the Patent Act, and practice and procedures in connection with patent applications filed under the PCT.

 This article focuses on the important notable aspects of the Guidelines.

 The Guidelines first of all categorizes the various kinds of claims the applications pertaining to pharmaceutical and allied subject matters can have:

 Patent application pertaining to pharmaceutical and allied subject matters comprises the claims relating to the following subject matters, but not limited to:

 I. Product claims: